 Few footballers to have graced the stage can hold a candle to the numbers Gerd Müller produced for Bayern Munich and Germany - one of the best to ever do it.

-With 1,251 goals in 998 games for Bayern, and 68 in 62 for Germany, Gerd Müller is as worthy of a legend status as it gets, even before considering the string of records he set in a hitherto unrivalled career.
+With 1,251 goals in 998 games for Bayern, and 68 in 62 for Germany, Müller is as worthy of a legend status as it gets, even before considering the string of records he set in a hitherto unrivalled career.

-"When I was growing up, he was the most amazing footballer around," recalled current Bayern coach Hansi Flick.
+"When I was growing up, he was the most amazing footballer around," recalled former Bayern coach Hansi Flick.
 "He was such a natural goalscorer that you don't find anymore – well, there is Lewy.
 But he was my boyhood idol."

 The most natural goalscoring talent